Why a Car Jerks when Accelerating

 The car will jerk when you accelerate, especially if your fuel filter has been blocked due to accumulated waste in it.
 Learn to know how to identify a bad fuel filter, and take your car to a mechanic to get it cleaned or clean your fuel filter yourself at home.

-If you'd like to read similar articles to Why a Car Jerks when Accelerating, we recommend you browse around our Cars category.
+If you want to read similar articles to Why a Car Jerks when Accelerating, we recommend you visit our Cars category.